 The primary duties of the Audit Committee are to review and to provide supervision over the financial reporting process and internal control system of the Group, to review the Group's financial information and to review the audit plan, audit findings and independence of the auditors of the Company.
-The Audit Committee held five meetings for the year ended 31 December 2017, two of which were with the attendance of the external auditor.
-The meeting attendance rate of individual members for the year ended 31 December 2017 was as follows:
+The Audit Committee held six meetings for the year ended 31 December 2018, two of which were with the attendance of the external auditor.
+The meeting attendance rate of individual members for the year ended 31 December 2018 was as follows:

-Name of committee member Ouyang Ping Kai Yang Sheng Li Attended/Eligible to attend 5/5
+Name of committee member

+Attended/Eligible to attend

+Ouyang Ping Kai 6/6

+Yang Sheng Li 6/6

-Wei Xin
+Wei Xin 6/6

-Au Fung Lan
+Au Fung Lan 6/6